✨ Please note: Ticket costs are available on the Lite plan or above.

 This groups all of the dates/times within the entry under one ticket.
 Please be sure that the price you set here covers this.

-Add an amount to the Discount past dates field.
+Add an amount to the Pro rata discount field:

 Select Save ticket to save your ticket, then either Save or Save & Exit in the top right-hand corner to save the entry.